This Discussion channel is currently closed.

 Bootstrap_10207109681612580

-Tammy Callahan about 8 years ago
+Tammy Callahan almost 9 years ago

 After getting my electric bill today and reading the insert with the bill, I want comment on their so called rate increase.
 Short answer: They don't need one.
 Since they have announced the interim rate increase, the electric has gone off twice.
 One time they were working on the lines behind my house without giving anyone any notice at all.